rwynn/monstache-site/src/advanced.md

     versions Elasticsearch but it only works with Elasticsearch versions 6.2 and greater.
 Monstache defaults to using _doc as the type when it detects Elasticsearch version 6.2 or greater.
 If you are using a previous version of Elasticsearch monstache defaults to using the MongoDB collection name as the Elasticsearch type.
-The type Monstache uses can be overriden but it is not recommended from Elasticsearch 6.2 on.
+The type Monstache uses can be overridden but it is not recommended from Elasticsearch 6.2 on.

-Next will will configure Monstache with custom Javascript middleware that does transformation and routing.
+Next we will configure Monstache with custom Javascript middleware that does transformation and routing.
 In a file called CONFIG.toml.

 ```
 [[script]]